WestleyR/KVC/README.md

 # KVC

-Key-Values Dictionary interface for C (WIP)
+Key-Values Dictionary interface for C.

+This is a proof-of-concept/work-in-progress.
+It may have issues...

 ## What KVC does